learn-co-curriculum/intro-to-redux-reducers/README.md

 }
 ```

+As you can see, in the first function, it will always return the same output if given the same input.
+When we pass in ```2```, we'll always get ```4```.
+The second function is mutating ```x``` rather than returning an altered copy of the object.

 Since Redux calls our reducers with an undefined state for the first time, we have an opportunity to define the initial state of our app.
 Using ES6 default arguments syntax, we set our initial state to an empty array.
+An empty array is effective for a list of items, but you could also initialize your state as an object or another initial value as needed.

 ```javascript
 function recipeApp(state = [], action) {